Knowing how to choose a healthy cooking oil can be confusing.

 Oils high in polyunsaturated fats are very sensitive to heat and should not be used to cook with.

-Coconut oil is a multi purpose oil that can be used for cooking, frying or baking, while the oil stays stable and wholesome as a healthy cooking oil should.
+Coconut oil is a multi purpose oil that can be used for cooking, frying, baking and other high temperature food preparation.

 Like with all products; use in moderation and with good sense for a well balanced, healthy diet!